 1. Define the Scope

-This is an important first step in planning a project because it answers the question of what it is that needs to be completed.
-This scope needs to clearly articulate and define what this project looks like, why it’s important, what it needs to accomplish, and roughly when it needs to be complete.
+This is an important first step because it answers the question of exactly what needs to be completed.
+This scope needs to clearly articulate and define what this project looks like, why it’s important, what it needs to accomplish, and roughly when it needs to be completed.
+Check out Jennifer Bridges video on How to Baseline Project Scope for a detailed walkthrough.

 2. Identify Your Project Supporters